-The primary sign of pregnancy is missing one or more consecutive menstrual periods.
+The main sign of pregnancy is missing one or more menstrual periods in a row.
 Other signs of pregnancy may include:

 - Nausea or vomiting (morning sickness)

 If you are interested in having children in the near future, you should begin preparing your body now.

 To prepare your body for future pregnancy, there are five important things you can do:

 - Take 400-800 micrograms of folic acid every day for at least three months before getting pregnant.
 This lowers the risk of some birth defects in the brain and spine.
 While some foods contain folic acid, they do not have enough for your daily need if you are trying to become pregnant.
 Taking a vitamin with folic acid is the best and easiest way to make sure you're getting enough.